AJohnstone2007/referenceLanguageCorpora/README.md

 **org** inputs are just normal example programs.

-**cws** inputs contain the same strings as the corresponding **org** input except thaty every run of whitespace is replaced by a single space unless the run contains one or more newline characters, in which case the run is replaced by a single newline.
+**cws** inputs contain the same strings as the corresponding **org** input except that every run of whitespace is replaced by a single space unless the run contains one or more newline characters, in which case the run is replaced by a single newline.
 The purpose of the **cws** variants is to normalise lexer performance so that long runs of whitespace do not introduce lexicalisation overheads for experiments that focus on parser performance.

 **tok** inputs have keyword-only lexical structure in which lexical elements whose pattern contains more than one lexeme are replaced by a keyword.
 This means, for instance, that all identifiers in a Java program are replaced by the keyword ID, all integer constants by the keyword INTEGER, all string constants by the keyword STRING and so on.

 ## Running experiments

-`RunExp.java` in **experiments** scans the entire **languages** directory structure, running experiments specified in **experiments/try**.
+`experiments/RunExp.java` scans the entire **languages** directory structure, running experiments specified in **experiments/try** and producing `log.csv`, `timeSummary.csv` and `spaceSummary.csv`

 ## Directory structure